Dynamics of $f(R)$ gravity models and asymmetry of time: Fixed points with radiation

 \section{Fixed points with radiation}

-Next, we consider the radiation with other components of universe.
+Next, we include the radiation with other components of universe as a realistic case for our further study.
 In this case we have eight fixed points.
 Stability about the fixed points $(x_{1},x_{2},x_{3},x_{4})$ is determined in the same way as in absence of radiation.
-Here we have $4\times4$ matrix of perturbations about each fixed point and four eigenvalues. \begin{itemize} \item[(1)] Point $P_{1}$ corresponds to de-Sitter point.
+Here, we have $4\times4$ matrix of linear perturbations about each fixed point and four eigenvalues. \begin{itemize} \item[(1)] Point $P_{1}$ corresponds to de-Sitter point.
 Here $w_{eff} =-1$ and eigenvalues corresponding to this point are

 In the presence of radiation, we have an eigenvalue $-4$ in addition to those in the absence of radiation.
-Since this eigenvalue is negative, therefore the condition of stability is the same in both cases. $P_{1}$ is stable when $0<m(r=-2)<1$.
+Since this eigenvalue is negative, therefore the condition of stability is the same in both cases. $P_{1}$ is stable when $0<m(q=-2)<1$.
 This point may be taken as an acceleration point.
 The condition of stability for this point is same as in the case of without radiation because here we have only an extra eigenvalue $-4$, which is negative.

 \item[(2)] Point $P_{2}$ is denoted by $\phi$-matter-dominated ($\phi$ MDE) epoch.
 The eigenvalues corresponding to this point are given by

 $P_{2}$ is either saddle or stable point.
 In this case $P_{2}$ can not be a matter point because $\Omega_{m} = 2$ and $w_{eff} = \frac{1}{3}$.